 How can I get your eggs and how much are they?
-Our eggs are £3.20 a dozen which compares vary favourably with other premium free range eggs.
-I deliver my eggs on a Thursday to Edgware and Hendon.
+Our eggs are £3.50 a dozen which compares vary favourably with other premium free range eggs.
+I deliver my eggs on a Thursday to Edgware and also to Hendon if enough demand.
 If you can collect eggs from me at home in Edgware, then it's £3.00 per dozen.
 If you need eggs at any other time just give me a call and you can collect from our home in Edgware.

 Why are your eggs more expensive than the cage reared eggs that I usually buy?
 The cage reared birds have short and hard lives.
 They are packed into tiny cages with no freedom.
 Typical battery units house thousands of birds with 24 hour lighting to ensure they lay more eggs.
 This type of intensive farming means that the eggs can be produced cheaply.
 We at Happylands believe that hens should have as natural a life as as possible.
 We are a small family operation and as we don't have thousands of hens packed into cages we cannot produce eggs at this level of discount.
 Our eggs are super fresh, from happy hens and taste amazing.

 Will there be bloodspots?
 Very rarely - we have no cockerels and so the eggs are not fertilised.

 Why are my eggs different sizes?
 Young hens when they first start laying at around 20 weeks, start off laying small eggs and then progress to a standard size as they mature.
 Once hens are around a year old they lay much larger eggs.
 Our older girls lay supersized eggs and if you are very lucky you might get a double yolker!

 What do you feed your hens with?
 Our hens are fed layers pellets - which is a mixture of grains, seeds and other minerals designed to keep the hens well fed and healthy.
 The hens additionally eat grass, forage for seeds and the odd bug or fly.